scottie-l/cookie-stand/README.md

 # cookie-stand
+Code 201-
-Week 2 project for 201
+Week 2 Project: Cookie-Stand

-Made by: Scott lease
+By: Scott lease

 ## Problem Domain
 Your friend Pat has come up with a business idea by combining two signature Seattle icons: Pat has developed a recipe for a coffee-time confection called Salmon Cookies.
 These cookies made into the shape of a salmon that has just a hint of fishy goodness.